nativewind/nativewind/apps/website/docs/quick-starts/expo.md

 Run `npx tailwindcss init` to create a `tailwind.config.ts` file

 Add the paths to all of your component files in your tailwind.config.js file.
+Remember to replace `<custom directory>` with the actual name of your directory e.g. `screens`.

 ```diff
 // tailwind.config.js